FriendsOfSymfony/FOSRestBundle/README.md

-The view layer makes it possible to write format agnostic controllers, by placing a layer between the Controller and the generation of the final output via the templating or a Serializer encoder.
+The view layer makes it possible to write format agnostic controllers, by placing a layer between the Controller and the generation of the final output via the templating or a Serializer.

-Registering a custom encoder requires modifying your configuration options.
-Following is an example adding support for a custom RSS encoder while removing support for xml.
+This requires adding the JMSSerializerBundle to you vendors:

+    $ git submodule add git://github.com/schmittjoh/SerializerBundle.git vendor/bundles/JMS/SerializerBundle

+See the JMSSerializerBundle documentation for details on how to serialize data into different formats.

+Setting a format to some value that evaluates to a Boolean true means that the format is enabled.
+Setting the format to "templating" mean that View layer will use templating service system to generate the Response content.
+Setting the format to the id of a service means that this service is supposed to be used in the optional body listener to decode the given request body for the given format.

+The formats may either be set to:
+- "true" aka supporting the given format while using the JMSSerializerBundle to generate the Response content
+- "some service" aka supporting the given format while using the JMSSerializerBundle to generate the Response content
+- "templating" aka supporting the given format and using the

-When using View::setResourceRoute() the default behavior of forcing a redirect to the route for html is disabled.
+When using RouteRedirectView::create() the default behavior of forcing a redirect to the route for html is enabled, but needs to be enabled for other formats if needed

-The default JSON encoder class is modified and a custom serializer service is configured.

-The a default normalizer is registered with the ``fos_rest.get_set_method_normalizer`.

-Also a default key for any form instances inside view parameters is set to ``form``.

 Finally the HTTP response status code for failed validation is set to ``400``: